yathAg/openroad_vsd_7nmContest/README.md

 > The build time is highly dependent on the system hardware.
 The desktop for the above tests contains 8 cores and 16 Gb of ram

- OpenROAD offers an interactive to analyse the generated GDSII and the gui is launched using
+ OpenROAD offers an interactive to analysis the generated GDSII and the gui is launched using

  ```
  make gui_final